rjmuddu/Conf_notes/sw_test_2015.md

 The STAReast 2015 conference had some great keynote addresses (see below for links to on-demand videos).
 The one on Deliberate testing in an Agile World was a great presentation that stressed on how a tester should think about various testing methods.

-During the remaining part of the day, there were concurrent sessions, so I attended the ones that seemed relevant to my work (DataQuality) and some more that seemed relevant to our goals as QA engineers in MM (namely, Continous Integration).
+A number of sessions in the conference were based on Continous Integration.
+There were concurrent sessions, so I attended the ones that seemed relevant to my tribe's work (DataQuality).
 There were designated expo-hours during which companies gave some quick demos of testing tools.
-Notable among them were - SauceLabs and SmartBear (SoapUI)
+Notable among them were - SauceLabs, SmartBear (SoapUI) and MindTree's testing in the cloud.

 On the final day,I attended a workshop on Regulated Software testing where I got to interact with some folks in the industry who work in highly compliant companies.
 This was an open forum where we shared some best practices.
 One group from S&P seemed to have a very methodical process for bug tracking reports etc. During this session, some great books on software testing were discussed.
 You can find the links to the books below.